vikaskumar23/Udacity-Data-Engineering-Capstone-Project/README.md

     - Data consists from 2015-2019 - The 2016 dataset will be used for this project.
     - Source of Dataset: https://www.kaggle.com/unsdsn/world-happiness
 This dataset "World Happiness Report" is a landmark survey of the state of global happiness.
 It contains data like happiness rank, economy, happiness score, region etc. for each country.
+	- This Happiness data is present in resources directory as **2016.csv**.

 - **I94 Country Data:** This data is created from data dictionary provided by udacity for Immigration Data.
-    - This country data is present in resources directory as "country.csv".
+    - This country data is present in resources directory as **country.csv**.
     - This dataset contains the country id and country name

 - **I94 Visa Data:** This data is created from data dictionary provided by udacity for Immigration Data.